Skip to main content

 Welcome

-The Nex Developer API provides programmatic access to your CRM data.
+The Nex Developer API provides programmatic access to your organizational context.
 Generate API keys from the Nex web UI and use them to authenticate requests.

 Nex API Specification